aceboxn/ao3-hide-stats/README.md

 That will bring up a screen that looks like the below, yet yours will be empty to start.

 3. Download the [AO3 Stats Hiding.txt](https://github.com/aceboxn/ao3-hide-stats/blob/master/AO3%20Stats%20Hiding.txt) file from this GitHub repo.
 Search for the word yourusername and replace it with your username as it appears on AO3.
+You can find how your AO3 username appears in urls by going to https://archiveofourown.org and clicking on My Dashboard.
+Your username will appear in the url bar after /users/.

 Search for yourusername: